February 19 – April 2nd

 Your workshop instructor will e-mail you to introduce themselves within 3-4 business days about the workshop starting information and instructions for accessing the learning platform.

-We accept payments by credit card and via PayPal.
+Making Your Payment: We accept payments by credit card and via PayPal.

-There is a cancellation fee of 15% included in each registration.
+Refund Policy: There is a cancellation fee of 15% included in each registration.
 Memoir Magazine will not issue a refund if a cancellation occurs within 48 hours of the class start time.

 Memoir Magazine University cannot provide refunds, transfer payments, or offer makeup sessions for classes a student might miss, for any reason.
+But the class remains on the website for the student to access at any time during the course and up to 6 months after the course is complete.

 *Sign up to our newsletter below for upcoming courses & dates.